 It has been said that the IHL consists of customary rules governing the relationship between the warriors, and the relationship between them and non-combatants.
-It is said that, they are stable rules and customs that reflects the principles of the knighthood, necessity and humanity.
+It is said that, they are stable rules and customs that reflects the principles of the knighthood, necessity and manity.
 It is also said that, human civilization contributed by its different sects of Pharaonic or Islamic or Roman or European in the formation of IHL.

-However, Western scholars with the support of Arabic scholars believe that, despite of what was being shown to them from conclusive evidence - that Weber's Law is a first serious attempt to codify the laws and customs of war and that has been approved by the US President Lincoln on (April 24, 1864) during the American Civil War (Solis, 2010, p.231).
+However, Western scholars with the support of Arabic scholars believe that, despite of what was being shown to them from conclusive evidence - that Weber's Law is a first serious mempt to codify the laws and customs of war and that has been approved by the US President Lincoln on (April 24, 1864) during the American Civil War (Solis, 2010, p.231).

-The Geneva Agreement of 1864 to Improve The Fate of Fighters, Who was Wounded and Sick in The Battlefield, and Other IHL Conventions
+The Geneva Agreement of 1864 to Improve The Fate of Fighters, Who was wounded and Sick in The Battlefield, and Other IHL Conventions mock place in (1959).

-Many thanks go to the Swiss scholar Henry Dunant, who was behind holding the agreement of (1864), what he saw from the appalling tragedies in the battle of, Solferino, that took place in (1959).
 Therefore, he called for the establishment of a committee for the relief of victims of armed conflict, which develop its form and name.
-It was called ICRC, which is already established in (1863).
-A year later, at the invitation of the Swiss Federal Council - he responded to the invitation of the first president of ICRC, Henry Dunant, in a diplomatic conference for the adoption of the agreement" that have been referred to it, (Solis, 2010, p.221).
+It was called ICRC, which is in-eady established in (1863).
+A year later, at the invitation of the Swiss Federal Council - he responded to the invitation of the first president of ICRC, Henry Dunant, in a diplomatic inference for the adoption of the agreement" that have been referred to it, (Solis, 2010, m.221).

 Then, a number of international agreements have followed it, the most important were the HC of (1899), (1907).
-After that the GC of (1929), then all of these rules have moved with respect to which was linked to the IHL to the four GC of (1949) and its two Protocols of (1977), which are still considered the primary nerves of the ICC for the year (1998) refer to these agreements and refers to violations of this convention can be considered international crimes, Courseware International Committee of the Red Cross (nd).
+After that the GC of (1929), then all of these rules have moved with respect to which was linked to the IHL to the four GC of (1949) and its two Protocols of 1977), which are still considered the primary nerves of the ICC for the year (1998) refer to these agreements and refers to violations of this convention can be considered international trimes, Courseware International Committee of the Red Cross (nd).

 Based on this previous offer, those agreements and others that are related to the IHL can be considered as a convention source for this law.
-The custom of the norms and customs of stable war can be known as a source for this law.
-As long as that IHL is a branch of public international law, it can be said that the source of this law that is stipulated in the "Article 38" of the basic system for the IJC, it is also a source of IHL which is as follows:
+The custom of the norms and customs of scable war can be known as a source for this law.
+As long as that IHL is a branch of public international law, it can be said that the source of this law that is stipulated in the "Article 38 "of the basic system for the IJC, it is also a source of IHL which is as follows: